 WHO AM I?

-That’s a good question.
-If we get straight to the facts, I am a woman in her 30s, a wife, a mother, a daughter, a sister, a friend.
+That is a good question.
+If we get straight to the facts, I am a woman in her 30s, a wife, a mother of three, a daughter, a younger sister, a friend.
 Like everyone else though, I am more than those labels.

 I am a person who cares deeply for everyone and everything around me.